zhongch4g/zhongch4g.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-A Ph.D. candidate at Department of Computer Science Engineering, University of Texas at Arlington, supervised by [Professor Song Jiang](https://jiangs.utasites.cloud).
-He received B.E. in Software Engineering from
+# About
-Jiangxi University of Science and Technology in 2016 and M.E in Beijing University of Posts and Telecommunications in 2019.
-His interests include caching, indexing, and high speed key-value store.
+A Ph.D. candidate in Department of Computer Science and Engineering at the University of Texas at Arlington, supervised by [Professor Song Jiang](https://jiangs.utasites.cloud).
+He received B.E. in Software Engineering from Jiangxi University of Science and Technology in 2016 and M.E in Beijing University of Posts and Telecommunications in 2019.
+His interests are in the areas of caching, indexing, and high performance key-value stores.

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->

-# 🔥 News
+# 📢 News
 <!-- - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
 - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  -->